40uf411/dashboard-pipliner/README.md

 ## License

 This project builds on React, React Flow, and Vite.
 See their licenses for details.
-Add a project license here if applicable.
+Check also the project license.